wittawatj/cadgan/README.md

         pip install -e /path/to/the/folder/of/this/repo/

   to install as a Python package.
-In Python, we can then do `import kbrgan as kbg`, and all the code in `kbrgan` folder is accessible through `kbg`.
+In Python, we can then do `import cadgan as kbg`, and all the code in `cadgan` folder is accessible through `kbg`.

 * `ipynb` folder is for Jupyter notebook files.
 Easiest to create `ipynb/wittawat/`, `ipynb/waleed/`, `ipynb/amit`, and `ipynb/patsorn/`.
 Or you can also